LukaszLebioda/MyProject/a-practice/varia.md

 - go to VS Code stettings -> json,
 - paste prettier configuration directly to json file,

+# Versioning

+example of version: 1.28.2:

+- 1: major (risk of uncompatible changes),
+- 28: minor (new, but compatible functionalities),
+- 2: patches (bugfixes, security updates etc.)

+~ patch / minor version update allowed
+(~1.2.3 will match all 1.2.x but not 1.3.x versions),
+^ major version update allowed
+(^1.2.3 will use releases from 1.2.3 to < 2.0.0),

 # VS extensions & fonts & themes

 - Live Server,